ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 #### Other Failure details
 Error Code | Error Message | Error Description
 -----|----------|-------------
-PRG_BOOK_RCI_013|Booking data not found|if appointment is not booked against the requested preregistration id PRG_BOOK_RCI_016|Availability table not accessible|access to availability table fails PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_024|Availability update failed|when appointment availability is failed to update
+PRG_BOOK_RCI_016|Availability table not accessible|access to availability table fails PRG_BOOK_RCI_005|Booking table not found|access to appointment table fails PRG_BOOK_RCI_024|Availability update failed|when appointment availability is failed to update